 When tennis players and professional athletes get injured, they look to the top experts to get them back in the game quickly and safely.
-That’s why we offer the largest professional portfolio in the country, providing care to the Citi Open® Tournament, Washington Capitals, Baltimore Orioles, Washington Wizards, Baltimore Ravens, and D.C.
-United, among other teams — and we’re here for you too.
+That’s why we offer the largest professional portfolio in the country, providing care to the Citi Open® Tournament, Washington Capitals, Baltimore Orioles, Washington Wizards, and Baltimore Ravens, among other teams — and we’re here for you too.

 Our team of sports medicine physicians offers comprehensive care and treatment for all of your injuries, whether you’re a weekend warrior, play on a team or just enjoy some occasional exercise.
 Our experts are at the forefront of advanced therapies and minimally invasive procedures, giving you early access to new treatments.
 At MedStar Sports Medicine, our goal is to return you to the activity level you desire as soon as possible, with the least chance of reinjury.